 College Level Examination Program (CLEP) Policy

 Le Moyne makes a sincere effort to transfer credits to the student’s best educational advantage, provided that the previous coursework is applicable to the Le Moyne degree program.

 The acceptance or denial of transfer credit is not determined exclusively on the basis of the accreditation of the sending institution or the mode of delivery, but, rather, Le Moyne College will consider course equivalencies, including expected learning outcomes, with those of the receiving institution’s curricula and standards (Characteristics of Excellence, Standard 11, MSCHE).
-Transfer credit will only be awarded to courses from regionally accredited institutions of higher learning with coursework satisfactorily completed (grade of C- or above).
+Transfer credit will only be awarded to courses from regionally accredited institutions of higher learning with coursework satisfactorily completed with a letter grade of C- or above.

 Courses taken in technical areas, remedial courses, internships, field experiences, physical education and health courses, courses in which grades of “D” were earned and courses taken pass/fail will not transfer to Le Moyne.
 Courses which are more elementary than Le Moyne’s introductory level are not accepted for transfer.

-Matriculated students wishing to take courses elsewhere in order to transfer the credits back to Le Moyne must complete a Transfer Course Approval form for either Core Courses or Major & Elective Courses.
+Matriculated students wishing to take courses elsewhere in order to transfer the credits back to Le Moyne must complete a Transfer Course Approval form.
+Transfer course approvals must be submitted to the Registrar's Office.
+Approvals may not be granted if the course is available at Le Moyne during the requested session.
 The approval guarantees that the credit will transfer back to Le Moyne, provided the grade earned in the course is a 'C-' or better.
 Students are advised to secure approval before they register for such courses.
 Please be aware that the credit transfers but the grade does not affect your grade point average.